-Through research and industry partnerships we explore solutions by trying to answer questions like:
+Through research and industry partnerships we explore solutions by addressing questions like:

-- How can we establish economies of scale with small disparate Independent stakeholders?
+- Can we establish economies of scale with small disparate Independent stakeholders?

 - Can innovation help enable cost sharing?